Tennis icon Leander Paes joins Trinamool Congress

 “He [Paes] is like my younger brother...I know him since when I was the country’s sports minister [in 1991],” Banerjee said.
 “Him joining the Trinamool Congress will encourage the young generation.”

-Actor Nafisa Ali, who contested the 2004 Lok Sabha elections from South Kolkata against Banerjee, also joined the party.
+Actor Nafisa Ali, who contested the 2004 Lok Sabha elections from South Kolkata against Banerjee, also joined the party, along with entrepreneur Mrinalini Deshprabhu.

 Banerjee is in Goa to campaign for the Trinamool Congress ahead of Assembly elections next year.